 Grant was born in England in an ancient time before mobile phones, colour television and England’s only World Cup win (just).

-He has spent much of the past 20 years writing and reporting about primates (the human kind) running, jumping and kicking balls while working as a journalist.
-He was in the stadium when Zidane did the head-butt, when Ronaldo was omitted for the final then was picked, when the same player scored two goals to beat Germany in the next final and when Bolt ran the fastest 200m in history.
+He has spent much of the past 20 years writing and reporting about primates (the human kind) running, jumping and kicking balls while working as a journalist covering World Cups and the Olympics.

-He lives on a sunny red dot called Singapore with his wife and two daughters, and divides his time between being a journalist for an international news agency – and penning children’s books.
+He lives on a sunny red dot called Singapore with his wife and two daughters, and divides his time between working for an international news agency – and penning children’s books.

-He has also finished Romy Alexander’s third adventure in the Monkey Magic series and a book for 11-year-olds and over called The Indisputable Wisdom of Horse.
+Grant has just finished Romy Alexander’s third adventure in the Monkey Magic series – the Ghostly Thieves of New York – and a book for 11-year-olds and up called The Indisputable Wisdom of Horse.

 He donates a portion of his royalties to conservation charities.